FindMySchool LogoFindMySchool

 Daubeney’s present-day identity also sits in a wider story.
 The school began life as Daubeney Middle School, created in 1972 and named after the Manor of Kempston Daubeney.
 For families with longer ties to the area, that continuity matters, even as the age range and governance have evolved.

 At GCSE level, the most useful starting point is the combined picture rather than a single statistic.
-Daubeney’s Attainment 8 score is 35.6, and its Progress 8 score is 0.02, which indicates outcomes broadly in line with expectations for students’ starting points.
+In the 2025 dataset, Daubeney's Attainment 8 score is 38.5, and its Progress 8 score is 0.02, which indicates outcomes broadly in line with expectations for students' starting points.

 Subject pathway choices matter here.
-The average EBacc APS score is 3.08, and the school is working to increase the proportion of pupils completing the English Baccalaureate by strengthening the humanities offer.
+The average EBacc APS score is 3.3, with 22% of pupils entered for the EBacc and 8.3% achieving grades 5 or above.
 This is relevant for families who want a more traditional academic mix at Key Stage 4, as well as for students considering post-16 routes that benefit from a broad foundation.

 A practical way to use these figures is comparative rather than absolute.
 Parents weighing options across Bedford Borough can use the FindMySchool Local Hub page and Comparison Tool to view GCSE performance side by side, then balance that against what the inspection evidence says about behaviour, safety, and day-to-day consistency.